ankush981/dir-browser-ts/README.md

 Searching:

-- Search for a file or folder by name (exact match or pattern matching)
+- Search for a file or folder by name (exact match or substring matching)
-- Search for files based on file content

 Sorting: